adamlmaooo/adamlmaooo.github.io/README.md

 # website
-github.io website that lists experience and some other stuff
+github pages website that lists experience and some other stuff